A Course in Miracles is a systematic way to train your mind to a different perception of everyone and everything in the world.

 The important thing is your commitment TO DO IT.
 To practice, apply and use the ideas contained in the book.

-The version that you want to buy really depends on what you want and also how much money you want to spend.
+The version of A Course in Miracles you want to buy really depends on what you want and also how much money you want to spend.

 The Course book that I love the most is the newly published version put out by Circle of Atonement.
-It is $39.95 through Christmas 2017 on Amazon.
+It is $39.95 on Amazon.
 It’s also available on Kindle for $9.99

 People are calling this version (my favorite one) “the Purple Book”